Tulsene/LazyWhale/README.md

 #### Python 3.7
 https://solarianprogrammer.com/2017/06/30/building-python-ubuntu-wsl-debian/

+Configure it with pip : `./configure --enable-optimizations --with-ensurepip=install` !!!

 Have python >= 3.6 installed

 **You must have the good version of pytohn or you will get the following error:**